SAP-samples/teched2023-DA260/exercises/ex4/README.md

    ![Ex04_15](images/Ex04_15.png)

 20. In HDLFS connection, search for the container, which was set as target in the replication flow.
-And there we can see all the tables are successfully replicated in SAP HANA Data Lake Files:
+And there we can see all the tables are successfully replicated in SAP HANA Cloud, Data Lake Files:

    ![Ex04_16](images/Ex04_16.png)